How does node centrality in a financial network affect asset price prediction?: The impact of factors' centrality on prediction

-We can use complex networks to extract features.
-To forecast the price at time $t$, we select features according to the eigenvector centrality of each node at time $t-1$ because the data at time $t$ cannot be known in advance.
-We construct the network at time $t-1$ using the 1,200-day data from $t-1200$ to $t-1$.
-Evidently, the eigenvector centrality of each node in the asset network changes daily, and it reflects the importance (status) of these nodes during the previous window.
+To forecast the price at time $t$, we select features according to the eigenvector centrality of each node at time $t-1$ to avoid the information leak problem.
+Each node in the asset network has a different eigenvector centrality on a daily basis, which reflects the significance or status of each node during the preceding window.

-In order to discuss the impact of the factors' centrality on the forecasting results, we consider a special case where we use the first 6, 8, and 10 central nodes and the last 6, 8, and 10 central nodes, except the London gold spot, as its influential factors every day and compare their forecasting results for the full testing set (300 days).
+To discuss the impact of the factors' centrality on the forecasting results, we consider three special cases where we use the first 6, 8, and 10 central nodes and the last 6, 8, and 10 central nodes, except the London gold spot, as factors each day and compare their forecasting results on the testing set.
 Table \ref{I Results RF} reports the results for the two experimental datasets obtained by TVF-EMD-RF.
+However, the last 6, 8, and 10 central factors have markedly better forecasting performance in terms of both directional and level accuracy than the first 6, 8, and 10 central factors do, respectively.
+To be specific, directional accuracies using the last several central factors are generally 2\%-6\% higher than those using the first several factors especially 8 central factors, and MAPEs are lower at the same time.
+Taking the dataset I for instance, the directional accuracy when using the last 8 central factors is 61.33\%, which is 5.00\% higher than that when using the first 8 central factors.
+Hence, the factors' centrality has a significant effect on the prediction.

-In Table \ref{I Results RF}, the last 6, 8, and 10 central factors have better forecasting performance in terms of both directional and level accuracy than the first 6, 8, and 10 central factors do, respectively.
-Directional accuracies using the last several factors are generally 4\%-6\% higher than those using the first several factors.
-MAPEs using the last several factors are 0.02\%-0.11\% lower than those using the first several factors.
-Taking the first dataset for instance, the directional accuracy when using the last 8 central factors is 61.67\%, which is 6.00\% higher than that when using the first 8 central factors.
-Hence, factors' centrality has a significant effect on the prediction.
+To further substantiate our findings, we consider an additional 12 testing sets starting on 2017/08/18, each spanning a hundred days.
+We utilize the central factors from the first eight and the last eight factors to forecast the London gold spot price.
+As indicated in Table \ref{100day}, in 11 out of the testing sets, the predictive performance of the last 8 central factors in terms of direction is significantly better than that of the first 8 central factors, with the exception of the second testing set.
+Furthermore, whether considering a window of every two or three hundred days, the predictive ability of the last 8 central factors consistently outperforms that of the first 8 central factors.